Sequential change-point detection for mutually exciting point processes over networks

 Given assumed post-change parameters, $\{\alpha_{ij,1}\}_{i,j\in[D]}$, the stopping time for CUSUM is given by

-where $\ell_{t,\tau}$ is the log-likelihood ratio statistic defined in \eqref{eq:log-likelihood_ratio}, and $b >0$ is a pre-specified threshold.
+where $\ell_{t,\tau}$ is the log-likelihood ratio statistic defined in Equation \eqref{eq:log-likelihood_ratio}, and $b >0$ is a pre-specified threshold.
 The procedure stops when the log-likelihood ratio from some hypothesized change-point $\tau$ exceeds threshold $b$.

 In contrast to the original CUSUM procedure \citep{page-biometrica-1954} where the samples are taken in a discrete-time fashion, here the CUSUM statistic is continuous-time and has memory.
-In particular, due to the memory of the process, the observations are {\it non-i.i.d.} and have complex temporal dependence.
+In particular, due to the memory of the Hawkes process, the observations are {\it non-i.i.d.} and have complex temporal dependence.
 Because of this dependence, the simple recursive approach for standard CUSUM does not extend to the current (more complex) Hawkes process setting, and further developments are needed.

-Next we derive an computationally efficient recursive algorithm for computing the CUSUM statistic for the network Hawkes process.
-We start with a lemma for the log-likelihood ratio $\ell_{t, \tau}$ which shows that, although the supremum of the log-likelihood ratio statistic over the unknown change-point appears to be on a continuum, it will be obtained at the observed event times. \begin{lemma} Given the event times $\{t_i,i=1,2,\ldots\}$, for any fixed $t$ and $k$, $t>t_k$, it follows that $ \sup\limits_{t_{k}< \tau \leq \min\{t_{k+1},t\}} \ell_{t,\tau} =\lim_{\tau\to t_k^+}\ell_{t,\tau}=:\ell_{t,t_k^+}, $ and $ \sup\limits_{0\leq \tau \leq t_1} \ell_{t,\tau} = \ell_{t,0}. $ \end{lemma} The proof of this lemma is provided in the supplementary files.
+To derive an computationally efficient recursive algorithm for CUSUM in the network Hawkes process, we start with a lemma for the log-likelihood ratio $\ell_{t, \tau}$.
+This lemma shows that, although the supremum of the log-likelihood ratio statistic over the unknown change-point appears to be on a continuum, it will be obtained at the observed event times. \begin{lemma} Given the event times $\{t_i,i=1,2,\ldots\}$, for any fixed $t$ and $k$, $t>t_k$, it follows that $ \sup\limits_{t_{k}< \tau \leq \min\{t_{k+1},t\}} \ell_{t,\tau} =\lim_{\tau\to t_k^+}\ell_{t,\tau}=:\ell_{t,t_k^+}, $ and $ \sup\limits_{0\leq \tau \leq t_1} \ell_{t,\tau} = \ell_{t,0}. $ \end{lemma} The proof of this lemma is provided in the supplementary files.
 Lemma~\ref{lem:maximizer} says that we only need to consider the values of the log-likelihood evaluated as the past event times, rather than a continuum of possible values for $\tau$.
 As we show later, this will greatly simplify the computation of the log-likelihood ratio statistic.